Thijmer/CBalloons/README.md

 A terminal program that displays ascending balloons.

-## Nice balloons to show to your mother.
+## Nice balloons.
-Baloons made up of different characters that fly up your terminal.
-Yess niceness in the terminal.
+This program displays balloons that are made up of different characters and fly up your terminal.
 This program can be piped into other programs (e.g. lolcat to give it nice colors).
 It resizes with the terminal if an amount of columns is not manually specified.
-This resizing behaviour does not work when piping it into another program.
+This automatic size behaviour does not work when piping it into another program.
 Tested on Linux.
-Maybe compatible with POSIX compatible OSes.
+Probably compatible with POSIX compatible OSes.
 Certainly not compatible with windows (unless you use WSL of course).